ElPitagoras14/scrap-anime-api/README.md

 # Anime Scraper API

+> [!CAUTION]
+> This repository has been migrated to be part of a monorepo at [anime-scraper](https://github.com/ElPitagoras14/anime-scraper).

 ## Description

 Anime Scraper API is a project built with FastAPI to scrape anime data and download links.